 Once you have more confidence that the ideal audience will view your product as valuable, you must plan a product launch, develop a compelling marketing campaign, then oversee that campaign.
 Would you believe that some organizations don’t establish a strategic plan for taking products to market?
 Don’t be one of them.
 Follow a strategy built on market analysis and competitive research.
 Work on clarifying your product’s value proposition, messaging, and roadmap so you can take it to market effectively and with purpose.

 5. Craft authentic messaging that helps your product stand out

 Reflect on the ideal customer profile you’ve established.
 What decisions did you make about positioning?
-Does the product address your audience in a unique way?
+Does the product uniquely address your audience?
 Does it set you apart from the competition?
 Does it speak to the personas and market segments you are most interested in persuading?
-Make sure the answers to these questions are made clear through your messaging from the start.
+Ensure the answers to these questions are clear through your messaging from the start.